ankushjain358/coderjony-statiq-blog/input/blogs/logging-to-aws-cloudwatch-using-log4net-in-net-core.md

 ```

 ## Step 6: Configuring AWS credentials
 **AmazonCloudWatchLogsClient** from the AWS SDK requires AWS credentials.
-To correctly associate credentials with the library, there are following options.
+To correctly associate credentials with the library, there are the following options.
 * **Instance profile:** Use IAM Profile set on your EC2 instance machine or ECS Task.
 * **Credential profile:** Create a credentials profile with your AWS credentials.
 * **Environment Variables:** Use Environment Variables.

-For now, just add `AWS_PROFILE` environment variable in application's `launchSettings.json` file.
+For now, just add `AWS_PROFILE` environment variable in the application's `launchSettings.json` file.
 ```json
 "environmentVariables": {
     "ASPNETCORE_ENVIRONMENT": "Development",